bitcoindevkit/bitcoindevkit.org/content/blog/2020/descriptors_in_the_wild.md

 involved parties.

-[Output Descriptors] are a way to express which kind scriptPubKey and addresses to produce with a key or a serie of keys.
+[Output Descriptors] are a way to express which kind scriptPubKey and addresses to produce with a key or a series of keys.

-[PSBT] is instead the standard protocol used to create transaction and to enrich it with the necessary signatures and other components, to make it valid and complete.
+[PSBT] is instead the standard protocol used to create a transaction and to enrich it with the necessary signatures and other components, to make it valid and complete.

-Together they provide a common ground to create and use a multi signature infrastructure in a eterogeneous environment and this is what I have put to test.
+Together they provide a common ground to create and use a multi signature infrastructure in an eterogeneous environment, and this is what I have put to test.

 ## The use case